twknab/sei/README.md

 # runs the college scrape task ✨
 rake

+# Note: this script can take hours to run.
+You may wish to:
-# runs the task and prevents system sleep 💊
+# Runs the task and prevent system sleep 💊
 caffeinate -i rake
 ```